To learn more about the types of training and consultation that BTECH offers, visit our Training Catalog here.

 IMPORTANT: Two weeks prior to the training, participants will receive an email from our Online Portal (powered by Thinkific) with a sign-in URL for this training.
-Please follow the instructions in the email to log in to our Online Portal and set your password, prior to Day 1 of the training.
+Please follow the instructions in the email to log in to our Online Portal and set your password, ONE week prior to the training.

 Cancellations and Substitutions